isfopo/Halt/README.md

-# WASM Component Model Example With Svelte Webview
+# Halt

-An example demonstrating how to use the component model to integrate WebAssembly code into VS Code while providing a Webview written with Svelte.
+An unforgiving productivity timer for the hyper-focused.

 ## Functionality